Manoui/website/index.md

 ### Conclusion
 We hope you enjoyed your time on this website.
-As could see, the topic of a quote is more important than the speaker's features or the syntax of a sentence.
-Indeed, "Content is more than "subject matter. ' It is all the feelings and ideas you bring to your painting." - Rene Huyghe.
-The choice of words and the speaker seem less important than the information it conveys.
+We saw that the syntax and sentiment of a quote is not that important in making it famous or not.
+Most of the emitters of famous quotes are politicians, but it is not surpising because they are highly mediatized in the newspapers.
+Maybe they have a special talent with words?
 However, as a good data scientist you must aknowledge the limitations of your analysis.
 First we saw that most of the quotes we have are from North America so the results are a bit biaised.
 Also we didn't take into account the intonation or speech context which might play an important role on how a quote is portrayed in the press.
 Anyway, quick go and check if your quote buzzed on the internet!

 <p style="text-align:center">
    <font size="5" id="lien">
      <i>Thanks for reading!
-We shot for the moon and landed in the stars...</br> -The Aficionada Team-</i>
+We shot for the moon and landed in the stars...<br> -The Aficionada Team-</i>
    </font>

 </p>